MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-translations-overview.md

 ## The life of a caption

 Translations can be applied using multiple properties, and there are multiple opportunities to change them.
 The caption of a page, for example, can be changed from multiple places.
-With that flexibility, a defined structure is defined.
-A page name will be overwritten as follows:
+With that flexibility, a defined structure is in place and a page name, for example, will be translated (overwritten) as follows:

 1. Page Name
 2. Page Caption